hacks-guide/Guide_Wii/docs/index.md

 ## What do I need to follow this guide?

 You will need **different equipment** depending on whether you are trying to mod a Wii, vWii, or Wii mini.
-This equipment will be outlined on a later guide page when you are asked to choose an exploit method to mod your console.
+This equipment will be outlined on the next guide page when you are asked to choose an exploit method to mod your console.
+Other important information about the equipment you may need is also outlined in the following section.

 ## What else should I know before proceeding?

+### Important Prerequisites

 ::: danger